vmware/terraform-provider-vcf/docs/resources/cluster.md

       * VLAN ID of the Geneve
       * (**not yet supported**) IP address pool spec if the TEP IP assignment is done from IP pool For DHCP
     * Network pool must be configured.
-  * Logical VMware Cloud Foundation container (Workload Domain) must be provisioned. **Note:** NSX-T management cluster is configured when the domain is created.
+  * Workload Domain must already exist. **Note:** NSX-T management cluster is configured when the domain is created.
   * Prerequisites for vSAN, NFS or VMFS on FC or VVOL must be met.
-  * License key details may be provisioned in vCenter.
   * Host configuration must have minimum two active vmNics.
   * There must be at least three hosts available in the VMware Cloud Foundation inventory.
   * Ensure that the hosts you want to add to the cluster are in UNASSIGNED_USEABLE state.